 Birth to 2 weeks: the neonatal period

 - Kitten learns to orient toward sound.

-- Eyes begin opening; they are usually open by two weeks of age.
+- Eyes begin opening; they are usually open by 2 weeks old.

 - Competition for rank and territory begins.
 Separation from mother and littermates at this point can lead to poor learning skills and aggression toward people and other pets.

 Kittens who are gently handled 15 to 40 minutes a day during their first seven weeks are more likely to develop larger brains.

 2 to 7 weeks: kittens become social

 By the third week, sense of smell is well-developed, and kitten can see well enough to find her mother.

 - By the fourth week, sense of smell is fully mature and sense of hearing is well-developed.
 Kitten starts to interact with littermates and can walk fairly well.
 The teeth start to come in.